École supérieure des sciences commerciales d'Angers

 ESSCA School of Management is a French grande école and business school.
-Historically based in Angers, it now has campuses in Paris, Aix-en-Provence, Lyon, Bordeaux, Cholet, Budapest and Shanghai.
+Historically based in Angers, it now has campuses in Paris, Aix-en-Provence, Lyon, Strasbourg, Bordeaux, Budapest, Malaga, Luxembourg and Shanghai.

 The school offers several programmes, including a five-year course (known as the "Grande École" program) delivering a diploma approved by the French state and conferring the degree of master.

-Triple accredited (AACSB, EQUIS, AMBA), it is part of the Conférence des Grandes Ecoles.
+Triple accredited (AACSB, AMBA, and EQUIS), ESSCA is also a member of the Conférence des Grandes Ecoles.

 Overview

 ESSCA competitive entrance exam takes place after the Baccalauréat, in contrast to some French graduate schools that recruit their students after two years of preparatory classes.
 The graduate school relies on this exam to keep its admission rate at no more than 600 students per year.

 History

 Creation and development

 Founded in 1909 by the Dean of the Faculty of Law of the Catholic University of the West, ESSCA became an association (according to the French law of 1901) in 1967 and gained EESPIG certification (as a non-profit institution that works in partnership with the government to contribute to higher education and research) in 2016.

 The school began by offering a two-year degree, which was extended to three years in 1954.
 In parallel with its change of location in Angers with the campus move to Belle-Beille, ESSCA's programs were extended in 1969 to four years.
 Recognized by the State in 1975, ESSCA was the first school offering direct entry after the baccalaureate to become a member of the Conférence des Grandes Écoles in 1977.
 The school reached the level of older French business schools.
 It obtained authorization to issue a state recognised diploma in 1980.
 In 1987, a new building (3,500 m2) was inaugurated on the Belle-Beille site.
 In 1993, the school opened its Paris and Budapest campuses.
 Since 1999 the school's masters programs have been completed in five years, aligning the MSc in management with comparable business schools in France and Europe.